SMART Goals to Start Strong and Finish Stronger

-Is your New Year resolution to build a website, grow your business, and get your ideas out there?
+Is your New Year resolution to improve your website, grow your business, or to publish your ideas for others to see?

 If so – WRITE IT DOWN!

 It is generally believed that if you write your goal down, you’ll be more likely to follow through with them.
 In fact, according to a supposed Harvard survey in 1953, out of all the 1953 Harvard graduates, only 3% had clear, written goals, and the plans necessary to accomplish them.
 Ten short years later, those graduates were interviewed again.